trickpattyFH20/socketio-interface/README.md

 socketInterface(io[, config]);
 ```
 ## Config
-the config argument is optional and supports the following options
+the config argument is optional and supports the following properties:
 - port: (Number) Defaults to 13333
 - ssl: (Object) Defaults to null
   - key: String